datacommonsorg/website/web-components/docs/README.md

 - `variable` _string_
   - DCID of the variable to plot.

+Optional:

+- `colors` _list of strings_
+  - List of colors to use.
+  - Colors will be spaced out linearly across the gauge
+  - Values should follow CSS specification (keywords, rgb, rgba, hsl, hex, etc.)

 ### Examples

 A gauge of the percentage of people who are internet users in the US